semgrep/semgrep/PRIVACY.md

 ## Collected data

-Semgrep collects non-identifiable data to improve the underlying tools and user experience.
+Semgrep collects non-identifiable data to improve the user experience.
 Four types of data are collected:

 ### Environmental